 Mental Health Awareness Month is here!
 With the number of Americans experiencing mental health symptoms, it’s important to be an ally to those who suffer from mental health conditions.
 This year, Premera is focused on reducing the stigma around mental health.
 So, how can you help?

-Sometimes the biggest hurdle to tackling stigma around mental health is the lack of awareness.
+Sometimes the biggest hurdle to tackling the stigma around mental health is the lack of awareness.
 Mental illnesses have a wide range of symptoms, severity, and treatments.
 It’s important to understand the impact of mental illness so that people feel encouraged to reach out for support.
+If need be, talk to a therapist to understand the impact of mental illnesses.
+You can find one at Better Help.
+The best part is that they offer coupons so that individuals can afford the consultation with the professionals (you can find them here).

 Some fast facts: